High Plains Homestead, LLC Mission Statement

 High Plains Homestead, LLC is a private, family owned, business dedicated to providing all visitors and customers a quality, rural western experience through good food, hospitality, and education that is inviting, safe, fun, informative and draws an appreciation for the area and the generations of people who have inhabited the NW Nebraska grasslands and badlands.
 High Plains Homestead, LLC is equally dedicated to the notion that the best way to be able to maintain or expand these services is through a general respect for the visitors and customers we serve, ongoing attention to fiscal viability and a team approach to service and decision making.

-High Plains Homestead, Home of the Drifter Cookshack and Bunkhouse will be reopening for the season mid April of 2017.
-Call anytime to ask about how we might help you plan your wedding, reception, group event or Christmas party.
+High Plains Homestead, Home of the Drifter Cookshack and Bunkhouse will be reopening for the season mid April of 2018.
+Call anytime to ask about how we might help you plan your wedding, reception, group event or party.

 |Address||263 Sand Creek Road